 - help to obtain personal records, reconnect with family and trace your history

 - support for regional peer networks and activities

-- access to professional support and counselling services
+- access to professional support and referral to counselling services

 What is the connection between Lotus Place and Micah Projects?